Embracing Diversity, Transforming Lives: Our DEIBA Commitment in Action

 • Equity will be given the same emphasis as other priorities and will be applied across all our priorities.

-• We commit to ensuring our strategic plan reflects the interests of those most affected by our decisions: our children, families, youth and community.
+• We commit to ensuring our strategic plan reflects the interests of those most affected by our decisions: our children, families, youth, and community.

 • We are cautious of making decisions on behalf of marginalized communities and aim to directly include these communities and their advocates wherever practical.
 Decisions not to include these stakeholders need to be justified.